 A route planner app is essential to your business because it can impact your bottom line costs and customer satisfaction.

 There is a lot of complexity, challenges, and problems in the field of delivery.
-Last-mile delivery can represent up to 53% of your total delivery/shipping costs – this is because it is an inherently inefficient process.
+Last-mile delivery can represent up to 53% of your total delivery/shipping costs because it is an inherently inefficient process.
 There are, however, opportunities to enhance efficiencies, and route optimization of directions is a crucial way to increase efficiency.
 Route optimization can help reduce the time your driver is out doing deliveries.
-Efficiencies can also translate to everything related to costs: lower fuel costs and less wear-and-tear on the delivery vehicles.
+Efficiencies can also translate to costs: lower fuel costs and less wear-and-tear on the delivery vehicles.
 Over time, the cost savings will be significant.

 Besides savings, route planning can also help enhance customer satisfaction.
 An optimized plan will enable the delivery driver to complete all of their deliveries on time and reduce the chance of errors arising during the delivery.
 Fewer errors and faster delivery equals happier customers!